Translated by machine translator

 For example, the Agreement stipulates that "the operator shall notify the Customer in writing or by e-mail two weeks in advance of the change in the subscription fee."

-Such provisions shall be regarded as an unfair contractual term in accordance with Section 5, Paragraph two, Clause 5 and Section 6, Paragraph three, Clause 1 of the PTAL, because an electronic communications merchant must inform the consumer regarding amendments to the conditions of the contract and the right to terminate the contract without application of the contractual penalty not later than one month before the day of coming into force of amendments to the conditions of the contract, as provided for in Section 23, Paragraph three of the electronic communications Law.
+Such provisions shall be regarded as an unfair contractual term in accordance with Section 5, Paragraph two, Clause 5 and Section 6, Paragraph three, Clause 1 of the CRP Law, because an electronic communications merchant must inform the consumer regarding amendments to the conditions of the contract and the right to terminate the contract without application of the contractual penalty not later than one month before the day of coming into force of amendments to the conditions of the contract, as provided for in Section 23, Paragraph three of Electronic Communications Law.

 Regarding amendments to the conditions of the Agreement and the right to terminate the Agreement without payment of a contractual penalty, the provider of electronic communications services must notify the consumer individually in writing, which is also often not observed in the Treaties.